edinburgh-napier/set09121/lectures/lecture14.md

 # Dijkstra's Algorithm

-- Dijkstra is called a breadth-first search.
+- Dijkstra guarantees that the path found is going to be the shortest
+    - Unlike approaches such as BFS, DFS
+	- BFS: special case of Dijkstra without weights or priority queue
-- It iterates through nodes based on which one has the shortest distance from the start node.
+- Dijkstra iterates through nodes based on which one has the shortest distance from the start node.
 - This means it is not actively searching for the destination but doing a traversal of the graph until it happens to find it.